Malfoy/BCOOL/README.md

 `./test.sh`

-Bcool will be tested with a fixed kmer size and with ntcard
+Bcool will be tested with a fixed kmer size and with ntCard

 It should output